acadonis/Project-4/README.md

 ### Future features

-* Comparison of destinations by carbon / calcuation of carbon savings between destinations
+* Comparison of destinations by carbon / calculation of carbon savings between destinations

 * CRUD authentication with Django permissions, currently handled through front-end button display which is not ideal.
 * More destination data